ivanliu1989/Melbourne_Datathon_2015_Kaggle/README.md

 We provide the list of Account_IDs to make predictions for, along with some limited features for the final 3 games that you may make use of.

 The objective is to determine if betting is just guessing, or if past performance can be indicative of future performance.
 We expect this to be very hard, and will be impressed if anyone can come up with an algorithm that is better than a random number generator!

+### Evaluation

+We are treating this as a binary classification problem - did the account make a profit or not.
+The evaluation metric is the AUC.

+An AUC of 0.5 is random guessing and 1 is a prefect solution.